LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Students seeking secondary certification in foreign languages must take the foreign language methods seminar, Education 331, in order to be certified.
 Students may also choose to enroll in foreign language and literature courses on a credit/no credit basis.

 All French, German and Spanish majors and minors seeking teaching licensure must demonstrate oral proficiency at the advanced-low level (or higher) prior to enrolling in the College of Education.
-A study abroad experience of at least one semester is strongly recommended.
+A study abroad experience is required for students seeking teaching licensure degrees (see individual program details).

 The 380 special-topics courses are available in all foreign languages.
-The independent study and research courses in French, German, Russian, and Spanish are available to qualified students for independent study in areas not covered by the regular foreign language offerings.
+The independent study and research courses in language programs within the Department of Modern Languages and Literatures are available to qualified students for independent study in areas not covered by the regular foreign language offerings.